MichaelOsarumwense/SoccerPredictorCalculator-M2/README.md

 <ol>
 <li>In a mobile resolution Centre Image should not be displayed.</li>
 <li>In a mobile resolution share app button should be hidden in a toggle menu button.</li>
-<li>On a mobile screen background image should contain and not cover and should repeat.</li>
+<li>On a mobile screen background image should cover and not repeat.</li>
+<li>On a mobile screen there should be no centre display of winner, just results displayed on the right andleft fields.</li>
 </ol>
 </li>
 </ul>